zporat/zporat.github.io/blog.md

 ## A Mostly Mathematical Travelogue

-My name is Zachary (Zack) Porat.
-I am currently a PhD candidate in mathematics at Wesleyan University.
-This blog is meant to chronicle my mostly mathematical travels as a grad student.
+Welcome to my blog!
+Here, I chronicle my mostly mathematical travels as a grad student studying number theory.
+If you have somehow stumbled here accidentally, return to my [homepage](https://zporat.github.io).